Partition-Aware Profiling and Sampling

 Example 2: Large Historical Table

-- table: historical_transactions
+- name: historical_transactions

 enabled: true